sanogotech/BootCampKafkaRedis/README.md

 - Decoupled integration between different legacy applications and modern applications
 - Microservices architecture
 - Analytics (e.g., for data science, machine learning)
+- Website activity tracking

+- Website activity:

+(page views, searches, or other actions users may take) is published to central topics and becomes available for real-time processing, dashboards and offline analytics in data warehouses like Google’s BigQuery.

+-Metrics :

+Kafka is often used for operation monitoring data pipelines and enables alerting and reporting on operational metrics.
+It aggregates statistics from distributed applications and produces centralized feeds of operational data.

+- Log aggregation :

+Kafka can be used across an organization to collect logs from multiple services and make them available in standard format to multiple consumers.
+It provides lower-latency processing and easier support for multiple data sources and distributed data consumption.

+- Stream processing :

+A framework such as Spark Streaming reads data from a topic, processes it and writes processed data to a new topic where it becomes available for users and applications.
+Kafka’s strong durability is also very useful in the context of stream processing.

 ## Tuning
 * log.retention.hours=24